-During the cruise preceding Hayabusa2’s arrival at the target asteroids in the extended mission, opportunities for ecliptic light observations and exoplanet observations can be increased by reducing noise from attitudes in which the Sun shines on the -X and +Y panels of the spacecraft.

 Appendix A. Observation with ONC-W2 during the re-entry phase of the return capsule

 Since ONC-W2 was rarely used during the return cruise, even during the proximity phase after TD2, it has not been confirmed that any significant optical degradation occurred.
 We attempted to use the unique installation angle of this camera to image Earth and the capsule during the Earth swing-by operation.
 We decided to include it in this study as part of a qualitative optical degradation assessment.